-Due to the new restrictions and guidelines put in place by the City of Philadelphia to limit the spread of Covid-19, the Japan America Society of Greater Philadelphia is terminating Shofuso Japanese Cultural Center’s season effective immediately.
-The health and safety of our visitors and staff is always our top priority and we will use this time to continue planning and preparing for our programs and reopening in 2021.
+Shofuso opened for the 2021 season on Saturday, March 20 with enforced guidelines put in place by the City of Philadelphia to limit the spread of Covid-19.
+The health and safety of our visitors and staff is always our top priority and we ensure that a great experience still happens even with Covid-19 limitations.

 Designed by architect Junzo Yoshimura, Shofuso was built in Japan in 1953 using traditional techniques and materials.
 It was shipped to New York and exhibited in the courtyard of the Museum of Modern Art in New York before moving to West Fairmount Park in 1958.
 In 2007, international artist Hiroshi Senju, inspired by the garden’s waterfall, donated 20 contemporary murals to Shofuso, which are permanently displayed inside the house.
 This historic site and museum includes a hill and pond garden with a tiered waterfall, island, and koi fish, a tea garden featuring a traditional tea house, and a courtyard garden leading to a bathhouse.
 For more details, read Shofuso's History

 March 20 through October 31:

 $8: Senior citizens